India power cut hits millions, among world's worst outages

 More than half the country's electricity is generated by coal, with hydro power and nuclear also contributing.

 Power shortages and a creaky road and rail network have weighed heavily on India's efforts to industrialize.
-Grappling with the slowest economic growth in nine years, the government recently scaled back a target to pump $1 trillion (637.9 billion pounds) into infrastructure over the next five years.
+Grappling with the slowest economic growth in nine years, the government recently scaled back a target to pump $1 trillion into infrastructure over the next five years.

 Major industries have their own power plants or diesel generators and are shielded from outages.
 But the inconsistent supply hits investment and disrupts small businesses.

-Note: (An earlier version of this story incorrectly reported the number of people affected by Monday's power outage)